 Why do you need alternate positions?

 Unlike other brass instruments, the trombone does not have valves.
 The alternate positions on our instrument make it possible to have a technical facility close to that of the valved brass.
-Alternate positions are really essential to trombone playing and perhaps we should stop referring to them as "alternate".
+Alternate positions are really essential to trombone playing (especially in the upper register) and perhaps we should stop referring to them as “alternate”.

 I personally use them all the time – without even thinking about it.